FileRun installation guide

 - By default, the superuser's home folder is located inside

 system/data/folder.
-It is important that you edit the user's settings and set the home folder path pointing to a folder which is located outside the public area of your web server (ie. outside
+It is important that you change the user's settings (from the FileRun control panel) and set the home folder path pointing to a folder which is located outside the public area of your web server (ie. outside

 - Accessing the FileRun installation via SSL/HTTPS, instead of plain HTTP will strongly increases your data security.
 Get a free SSL certificate for your server here: https://letsencrypt.org